Imposter Syndrome & Self-Doubt

 What if you could acknowledge uncertainty without needing to overcompensate?
 Accept compliments without deflecting?
 Make decisions without needing reassurance from everyone around you?
 Set boundaries without guilt?
 Trust your own judgment?

-At Choice Point Counseling, therapy for imposter syndrome isn't about convincing you you're perfect.
+At Choice Point Counseling, therapy for imposter syndrome in Menlo Park isn't about convincing you you're perfect.
 It's about helping you see yourself accurately - recognizing your genuine capabilities without the distortion of self-doubt.

 A Different Kind of Therapy for High-Achievers Who Feel Like Frauds